-PitE is teaming up with Wendy Abrams to provide students the opportunity to create environmental change.
-The Abrams Environmental Action Challenge encourages individual undergraduates or teams to create an action plan that aims to influence constituencies to promote environmental health and sustainable practices.
+The Abrams Environmental Action Challenge is a competition that encourages undergraduates to create an action plan to influence groups of people to promote environmental health and sustainable practices.

 - The challenges of realizing urban agriculture as a source of foodstuffs